US STOCKS-Dow falls 1 pct as trade war fears hurt industrials

 “For someone so obsessed with stock market performance, he’s taking a big gamble with these tariffs, the benefits of which are questionable.”

-Foot Locker shares were down 16 percent after the footwear retailer posted disappointing quarterly results.
+Foot Locker shares were also down 11.7 percent after the footwear retailer posted disappointing quarterly results.